irondarrius/IronOcr.Examples/examples/ocr-image-filters-for-net-tesseract/README.md

 ***Based on <https://ironsoftware.com/examples/ocr-image-filters-for-net-tesseract/>***

-The `OcrInput` class offers detailed control for C# and .NET developers, allowing them to preprocess images to enhance both speed and accuracy effectively.
+The `OcrInput` class offers detailed control to C# and .NET developers, allowing them to preprocess images to enhance both speed and precision.

-This eliminates the need for traditional methods such as Photoshop Batch Scripts or ImageMagick for image preparation prior to OCR processing.
+This approach moves away from the typical use of Photoshop Batch Scripts or ImageMagick for image preparation prior to OCR.